Spirituality and society

 The spiritual seeker is lead by the knowledge and the wisdom of the masters without to put aside the reason, and he tries to connect with the power of wisdom through spiritual practices.

-The human rights stand on paper, and therefore stands this solidifying deluded modernized and from the highest deity discarded culture before a dangerous future - on the predetermined path back into the forces of the unconscious, from which few souls are reborn.
+The exaggerated and too secular human rights stand on paper, and therefore stands this solidifying deluded modernized and from the highest deity discarded culture before a dangerous future - on its predetermined path back into the forces of the unconscious, from which few souls are reborn.

 The "Mother"(Aurobindo) said : "Modern man is an Asura (a negative entity).
-The Asuras understand only the language of struggle" and Sri Aurobindo also said, "power, wealth and sex are the three main attractions of the human ego" and further "to defeat lie and falsehood, that is the path ".
+The Asuras understand only the language of struggle" and further "to defeat lie and falsehood, that is the path ", and Sri Aurobindo also said, "power, wealth and sex are the three main attractions of the human ego".

 The average man is completely unsensitive for spirituality, and he follows the rules of his unconscious nature.
 The simple rule is : "Where the STREAM does not flow exists no hunger for the stream".

-Psychology speaks about Escapism when a person or a group secrets from the wordly rythms and rules, and it looks at moksha as a form of delusion and speaks about sociability as the skill, tendency or property of being sociable or social, of interacting well with others.
+Psychology speaks about Escapism if a person or a group secrets from the wordly rythms and rules, and it looks at moksha as a form of delusion and speaks about sociability as the skill, tendency or property of being sociable or social, of interacting well with others.
+This would be tolerable in a spiritual society, but it is a means of suppressing individual tendencies.

 "The Individual does not owe highest loyalty to the state which is a machine, nor to the community which is only a part of life and not the whole life.
 His obligation is to the truth, the self, the spirit, the divine in himself and in all.